Sustainability within Hairpal

 It is beneficial for the hairdressers because they can work from 9:00 to 5:00 instead of having to work evenings and weekends.
 This is even more relevant for hairdressers that are above 39 years old and with a couple of kids waiting at home.
 They would have more free time for themselves and their families and hobbies instead of having to go to work in the evenings.

 The way you get companies to be more environmentally friendly is by showing them the economic benefits.
 Let’s take Carlsberg as an example.
 Recently they improved their plastic usage.
 Instead of wrapping all six cans in plastic, just use a small glue in between.
-In this way their plastic usage decreased 90 percent, which let them save a lot of money and reduce the negative impact on the environment.
+In this way, their plastic usage decreased by 90 percent, which let them save a lot of money and reduce the negative impact on the environment.
 The same applies to the Apple case.
-By economizing the space packaging they manage to ship more product at once and, therefore, use way less fuel.
-This resulted in cost saving and a lower carbon footprint.
+By economizing the space packaging they manage to ship more products at once and, therefore, use way less fuel.
+This resulted in cost-saving and a lower carbon footprint.

-To sum up, just look at your company from different point of views and see if there is anything you can do to reshape it and be sustainable.
-In this way, you might save up money and help the environment.
+To sum up, just look at your company from a different point of view and see if there is anything you can do to reshape it and be sustainable.
+In this way, you might save up money and help the environment.”